NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Firing multiple coins then shooting and firing a new coin will transfer all the damage of the coins to the new one, this requires delaying firing the new coin slightly more than with only one coin.
+      Shooting a coin when there are multiple in the air, and then <a href="#deadcoins"> deadcoining </a> will transfer all the damage of the coins to the new coin.
     </td>
     <td width="100px">
       TBA (To Be Added)